Property market Berlin Hellersdorf

-The situation in Marzahn is quite similar to Hellersdorf: a heterogeneous mixture of concrete slab construction and single-family houses.
-Biesdorf and Friedrichsfelde-East represent the character of a garden city.
-All together Biesdorf, Friedrichsfelde- East, Kaulsdorf and Mahlsdorf are the largest linked area of single-family houses in Berlin.
+The situation in Marzahn is similar to Hellersdorf.
+Here one finds a heterogeneous building structure of prefabricated buildings and single-family house locations.
+Biesdorf and Friedrichsfelde-Ost have a garden city character and together with Mahlsdorf and Kaulsdorf form the largest connected single-family house area in Berlin.

 Real estate prices in Hellersdorf

 According to the Office of Statistics, the housing stock in Marzahn-Hellersdorf is about 130,000 apartments, of which about 100,000 are prefabricated housing estates in the large housing developments in Berlin.
 At just under 14 percent, the ownership rate is in line with the Berlin average.
 The vacancy rate today is less than 3 percent.

 In the districts of Kaulsdorf, Mahlsdorf and Biesdorf there is a construction boom.
 By contrast, the housing market in Hellersdorf is relatively quiet.
 Existing apartments are mainly held by housing companies and large, institutional owners, which is why sales in this segment are also low.
 In Marzahn-Hellersdorf, the lowest rents for Berlin properties are achieved in the city as a whole.
 The highest household power is achieved in Kaulsdorf.
 Compared to Berlin, Kaulsdorf ranks among the top ten in terms of household power.

 Hellersdorf has positive migration balances.
 Lichtenberg and Marzahn are the top exchange districts.
 Click on the legend to show or hide values.
 Move the mouse over the bars to see the number of migrational moves.